 Business debt can be an important part of having enough financial liquidity to keep your company operating.
 However, business debt can quickly spiral out of control.
 Here are some of the warning signs that you may be losing control:

 If you experience two or more of the above circumstances on a regular basis, then it is possible that your small business debt is growing out of control.
 You might need to consolidate debt and looking at other ways to cut costs and get your business debt under control.
+More so, and this is something you need to plan for, your unpaid debt could haunt your loved ones if you pass away before settling your debts.

 How Can You Consolidate Business Debt?

 The easiest way to consolidate debt is to restructure some of “liabilities” that your business has.
 A liability means any dollar amount that you owe to another individual or business.
-Restructuring liabilities is not a way to reduce the dollar amount you owe; however, it can make payments more flexible and give you more free cash on hand.
+Restructuring liabilities is not a way to reduce the dollar amount you owe.
+However, it can make payments more flexible and give you more free cash on hand.
 Here are some ways that you can reduce liabilities:

-In addition to these measures, you may also find it helpful to address credit card issues with a special plan of attack.
-Credit card consolidation is important because many small business owners rely upon them to make ends meet.
 It is relatively easy to negotiate a new interest rate with a credit card company, or to find a credit card issuer that will allow you to transfer a balance to a low (or no) interest rate for a certain period of time.
 Credit card consolidation can help you reduce your out of pocket expenses significantly in a short amount of time.

 How Else Can You Reduce Business Debt?